-- 5. Confirm the safety instruction with OK. - ⇒ The Select fieldbus and start dialog box opens. - 6.
-Click on the Send email link to open your default email program.
-As an alternative, you can copy the information to the clipboard using the second link in order to paste it manually into your preferred email program. - 7.
-Send the information to STOBER Service (replace@stoeber.de). - 8.
-Then mark the option that indicates the email has been sent successfully in the dialog and click on Start live update. - ⇒ The firmware update is transferred. - 9.
+5. Confirm the safety note with OK.

+\Rightarrow The Select fieldbus and start dialog box opens.

+- 6. Click on the Send email link to open your default email program.
+Alternatively, you can copy the information to the clipboard using the second link in order to paste it manually into your preferred email program. - 7.
+Send the information to STOBER Service. - 8.
+Then mark the option that indicates the email has been sent successfully in the dialog and click on Start live update. ⇒ The firmware update is transferred. - 9.
 Since the firmware update only takes effect after the drive controller is restarted, click Restart all drive controllers after completing the transfer. - 10.
 Confirm the restart with Yes. - ⇒ The fieldbus communication and connection to DriveControlSuite are interrupted and the drive controller restarts.

-21 Service
+22 Service